Gronis/OpenEcs/README.md

 //The set function can be used even if health was added before. entity.set<Health>(20);

-//Add only works when it doesn't already exists. entity.add<Health>(10);// <- Assert failure, component already added
+//ERROR!
+Add only works when it doesn't already exists. entity.add<Health>(10);// <- Assert failure, component already added
 ```